fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Once we have two lines per axis, one can ask CSXCAD to automatically smooth the mesh based on all existing lines via :meth:`~CSXCAD.CSRectGrid.CSRectGrid.SmoothMeshLines`.
-Its second argument is the minimum spacing between the lines, here we let it to be ``res``.
+Its second argument is the minimum spacing between the lines, here we set it be ``res``.
 This is the desired mesh resolution we've just calculated::

     mesh.SmoothMeshLines('x', res)
     mesh.SmoothMeshLines('y', res)
     mesh.SmoothMeshLines('z', res)

-Now it's a good time to rerun the script and inspect the 3D model again in AppCSXCAD.
+Now is a good time to rerun the script and inspect the 3D model again in AppCSXCAD.

 .. hint::
-   You possibly can't see the mesh lines in AppCSXCAD, as they're made invisible due to their overlaps with the object.
-If it happens, it's necessary to view the model from an angle or a different direction (e.g. if there are no mesh lines when viewed from the top, try dragging the model to view it from with a slight angle).
+   You may be unable to see the mesh lines in AppCSXCAD, as they may be blocked by the object due to their overlaps.
+If it happens, it's necessary to view the model from an angle or a different direction (e.g. if there are no mesh lines when viewed from the top, try dragging the model to view it with a slight angle).
 It's also useful to change the "Grid opacity" slider to the maximum (but it still requires viewing from an angle).
-AppCSXCAD can only display 2D and 3D cells, if only one axis of the simulation box is meshed, no lines will be shown.
+AppCSXCAD only renders 2D and 3D cells, if only one axis has mesh lines, no lines will be displayed.

    .. image:: images/Parallel_Plate_Capacitor_Waveguide/appcsxcad-opacity-slider.png